Fellowship in Interventional Cardiology – Flinders Medical Centre, Adelaide

 The total catheterization volume includes 3600 diagnostics and approximately 1000 interventions per year.
 At present there are a total of six interventionalists performing PCI procedures.
 Transradial access has been used in the majority of cases over the last year.
 Flinders Medical Centre was the first centre to implant the Edwards-Sapien Aortic valve in the Southern Hemisphere.

 The interventional fellow will gain excellent experience in lab work and interventional research.
 There is currently no outpatient commitment and the only inpatient work is for patients who have had angiography/PCI.
-The fellow can expect to complete a large number of procedures with nearly all being performed as a solo operator (depending on individual experience and progress).
+The fellow can expect to complete in excess of 500 PCI cases.
 There is frequent use of adjunctive devices (IVUS, pressure wire, rotablation and thrombus aspiration).
-Other interventional procedures which the fellow can expect plenty of involvement, include mitral and aortic valvuloplasty, ASD/PFO closure, and percutaneous aortic valve replacement.
+Other interventional procedures in which the fellow may have involvement include mitral and aortic valvuloplasty, ASD/PFO closure, and percutaneous aortic valve replacement.